MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/configure-docker-daemon.md

 }
 ```

-Only the desired configuration changes need to be added to the configuration file.
-For example, this sample configures the Docker Engine to accept incoming connections on port 2375.
+You only need to add the desired configuration changes to the configuration file.
+For example, the following sample configures the Docker Engine to accept incoming connections on port 2375.
 All other configuration options will use default values.

 ```json
 {